XorTroll/Goldleaf/README.md

   Tickets can also be removed from the console.
 Removing tickets can be a dangerous option, as without them, titlekey-crypto won't be playable.

+- **Internet browser**´

+  Goldleaf uses the console's internal browser title (the online web-applet) to let the user browse web pages.

+  For special reasons, the browser can only be used from the installable version:

+  - The web-applet attempts to find a file called `accessible-urls.txt` in the Offline Html NCA contents of the title calling it and won't work unless it finds this file, so applets cannot launch this applet properly.

 - **CFW and custom theme management**

   This is mostly a useful feature for checking which CFWs are on the SD card and which of them have any Home Menu modifications, meaning that a theme is probably installed there.